How many hours a week do you devote to ...

 Yes, business is about making money.
-And, for many buyers, there is an emotional connection to a particular industry.
+And, for many buyers, there is also an emotional connection to a particular industry.

 The financials are presented in a top-line review.
 The CBR goes deeper than gross sales and cash flow to explore consistency and establish a baseline for growth.